web-platform-tests/wpt/docs/test-format-guidelines.md

 UTF-8, marked through the use of e.g. `<meta charset=utf-8>`, or in pure ASCII.

+## Support files

+Various support files are avaliable in in the `/common/` and `/media/` directories (web-platform-tests) and `/support/` (CSS).
+Reusing existing resources is encouraged where possible, as is adding generally useful files to these common areas rather than to specific testsuites.

 ## Style Rules

 A number of style rules should be applied to the test file.
 These are